 There are many places and many occasions where the English & the Canadian diverge.
 If you ‘need to go’ don’t ask where the toilet is (although people will understand it’s just considered a bit rude) ask instead for the washroom or bathroom.

 If you want to see 22 men & a ball on a pitch, suggest a soccer game.
-If you get tickets for football you are going to see a different game entirely!
+If you get tickets for football, you are going to see a different game entirely!

-Don’t ask for change to get a trolley when you go shopping, ask for a quarter for the cart (or buggy).
+Don’t ask for change to get a trolley when you go shopping, request a quarter for the cart (or buggy).
 While you’re shopping you will want to buy diapers, not nappies.
 Candy, not sweets, cookies not biscuits and never, ever ask where the faggots are because over here it has an entirely different and highly offensive meaning.